rajnraman/AccessTech.github.io/about.md

 ## Team:

+- Travis Libre
->Travis Libre - Founder and Developer
+  - Founder and Developer

+- Raj Raman
-> Raj Raman - App Developers
+  - App Developer

+- Bhumik Bhakta
-> Bhumik Bhakta - App Developers
+  - App Developer

+- Houston Taylor
-> Houston Taylor - App Developers
+  - App Developer

+- Thinh Pham
-> Thinh Pham - App Developers
+  - App Developer

 ## Partnerships:
 > We are proud to collaborate with Texas Tech University's Student Disability Services to ensure that our app is up-to-date with the latest accessibility information.